Updated on

 How Web Analytics Works in Web3

-Web3 introduces new dimensions to analytics, where users are anonymous visitors and wallet addresses interacting onchain.
-Traditional analytics often fall short due to:
+In web3, users are often anonymous visitors and pseudonymous wallet addresses.
+Traditional analytics often fall short because:

-• Onchain behaviors beyond your site (e.g., mints, swaps)
+• Onchain behaviors beyond your site (e.g., swaps, opening a DeFi position) creates data silos

-Web3 introduces two main types of analytics: onchain and offchain:
+Therefore, analytics in web3 requires two different types of analytics: onchain and offchain:

 Data Type